apache/trafficserver/doc/admin-guide/plugins/collapsed_forwarding.en.rst

 stability problems on the origin layer disrupting the overall network performance.

-ATS supports several kind of connection collapse mechanisms including Read-While-Writer (RWW), Stale-While-Revalidate (SWR) etc each very effective dealing with a majority of the use cases that can result in the Thundering herd problem.
+Traffic Server supports several kind of connection collapse mechanisms including Read-While-Writer (RWW), Stale-While-Revalidate (SWR) etc each very effective dealing with a majority of the use cases that can result in the Thundering herd problem.